-Your rental needs to be in habitable condition, at the very least, but in good condition ideally.
+Your rental needs to be in inhabitable condition, at the very least, but in good condition ideally.
 Make sure you fix any known issues and install any upgrades that make the rental more attractive and comfortable to renters.

 Here are some rules to prepare your rental property:

 - Ensure the property is up to applicable code.
 Test smoke and carbon monoxide detectors and have the electrical system professionally checked.
-Make sure all doors, windows and gates function and latch properly.
+Make sure all doors, windows, and gates function and latch properly.

 - Make any required repairs.
-Fix any broken fixtures, railings, stairs, door and windows locks, holes or water leaks.
+Fix any broken fixtures, railings, stairs, door and windows locks, holes, or water leaks.
 You’ll also want to make sure that all the walls are in good and clean condition (repaint if necessary), and replace any damaged or worn flooring.

 - Prepare the Check-in list for your prospective tenant and snap the pictures of every room to compare the condition of your property before the tenant moved out.
-It will help you determining how much you may need to charge the tenant for any damages.
+It will help you determine how much you may need to charge the tenant for any damages.